How we work within government

 Here are a few ways we work with different parts of the federal government:

-- Our directors meet with ESDC and CEIC directors each month to talk about how to set up efficient processes and how to keep them running smoothly
+- Our directors meet with ESDC and CEIC directors each month.
+They talk about how to set up efficient processes and how to keep them running smoothly.
+For example, they:

 We have these exchanges to make the system fairer, faster, and easier for people to navigate.